-Thriving children in the middle years enjoy a variety of experiences after-school.
+Children thriving in this dimension are able to enjoy a variety of experiences after-school.
 They spend at least 2 days a week participating in some sort of organized activities – music lessons, sports, art classes, clubs – which offer quality social experiences and opportunities to learn.
-But this is balanced with unstructured time during which they can play with friends, enjoy some screen time, do homework and express their creativity.
+This is balanced with unstructured time during which they can play with friends and express their creativity.
 Thriving children have a say in the activities they pursue and how they structure their time.

 Children’s involvement in activities outside of school hours exposes them to important social environments.
 Participation in after-school activities has been shown to boost children’s competence, self-esteem, school engagement, personal satisfaction and academic achievement.
 They may meet new friends, strengthen existing friendships and feel like they belong to a group of peers with shared interests.
 After-school programs also provide an important opportunity for children to develop supportive and meaningful relationships with caring adults.